Basmachi movement: Defeat of the movement

-In response to Enver's victories, the Bukhara Group of Troops was formed from units from the Moscow Military District and Belarus, totaling 4,500 rifles, 3,030 sabers, and 20 artillery pieces.
-The Bolshevik leadership, allocated 1.5 million rubles and sent military trains to Bukhara.
-For the direct command of military operations in Bukhara, RKKA commander S.S.
-Kamenev and Chekist Ya.Kh.
-Peters were sent to purge the Bukhara party, military, and militia of Pan-Turkist and Pan-Islamist elements.
-Responding to Enver Pasha, the Soviet administration under the Turkestan Front, commanded by N. Kakurin and P. Pavlov, organized 2 cavalry brigades, 2 cavalry squadrons, and 1 rifle division, with roughly 7,500–8,000 soldiers and 20 machine guns.
-J. Peters, a Russian revolutionary and one of the first commanders of the Communist Party, along with S. Kamenev, commander of the RSFSR, were sent to Buhara to conduct operations against Enver.
-A squadron of four aircraft, two Nieuport fighters and two 1½-Strutters was sent to southern Bukhara to provide support against Basmachis.
-Soviets have also bought about 24 LVG VI reconnaissance planes from Germany, and the majority were sent to fight against Basmachis.

-In June 1922 Soviet units led by General Kakurin (ru) defeated the Basmachi forces in the Battle of Kafrun.
-The Red Army began to drive the rebels eastwards, retaking considerable territory.
-Enver himself was killed in a failed last-ditch cavalry charge on August 4, 1922, near Baldzhuan (in present-day Tajikistan).
-His successor, Selim Pasha, continued the struggle but finally fled to Afghanistan in 1923.

 In July to August 1923, a large Soviet offensive succeeded at forcing the Basmachi out of Garm.
 A Basmachi presence remained in the Ferghana Valley until 1924, and fighters there were led by Korşirmat (or Kurshirmat), who had renewed the revolt in 1920.
 British intelligence reported that Kurshirmat possessed forces of 5,000-6,000 men.
 After years of war, however, popular support for the Basmachi cause was drying up.
 Peasants wanted to return to work, especially now that Soviet policies had made Turkestan livable again.
 Kurshirmat's forces shrank to around 2,000, many resorting to banditry, and he soon fled to Afghanistan.
 Turkestan was at this point exhausted by war.
 200,000 people had fled Tajik lands, leaving two-thirds of arable land abandoned.
 Lesser devastation could be observed in Ferghana.